TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### **Adding new products to the Shop Page.**

 Add product button is displayed in the right-bottom corner of the Shop Page.
-After cicking it the admin user is redirected to the Add Product Form.
+After clicking it the admin user is redirected to the Add Product Form.

 ![Add Product](documentation/images/add_item_button.jpg)

-The form contains fields for products name, name of the designer, products category, price and the products quantity available in stock.
+The form contains fields for product name, name of the designer, product category, price and the product quantity available in stock.
-Also productts image and description can be added.
+Also products image and description can be added.
 If the product for any reason doesn't have an image, a default image will be displayed.

 ![Add Product](documentation/images/add_product.jpg)

 After filling up the form the item is getting visible on the shop page and it is available for customers to buy.
-Also an information for admin will be displayed.
+Also information for admin will be displayed.

 ![Add Product](documentation/images/add_success.jpg)

-Admin user can modify the products informations or delete the product from the shop at any time.
+Admin users can modify the products information or delete the product from the shop at any time.

 ![Add Product](documentation/images/admin_functions.jpg)

 ### **Adding new products to the Workshop Page.**

-The situation with adding Event to the Workshop section looks very similarly to adding and managing shop products.
+The situation with adding Event to the Workshop section looks very similar to adding and managing shop products.

 The Add Item button is displayed on the bottom-right corner of the Workshop Page.
 After clicking the button and filling up the form a new Event is added to the Page.